 11. Under The Tuscan Sun (2003)

-When San Francisco-based writer, Frances Mayes (Diane Lane), finds out that her husband is filing for divorce so he can marry the women he’s been having an affair with, her life takes an unexpected turn.
+When San Francisco-based writer, Frances Mayes (Diane Lane), finds out that her husband is filing for divorce so that he can marry the women he’s been having an affair with, her life takes an unexpected turn.

 Depressed and inspired, Frances – encouraged by her pregnant best friend Patti (Sandra Oh) – heads to Tuscany to get away from it all and ends up buying a dilapidated villa.
 With the help of various interesting characters – including the lovely Marcello (Raoul Bova) with whom she has a brief, romantic fling – she starts a new life in rural Italy.